Handloading: Presses

+Progressive presses are far more complex in design and operation and initial setup usually takes longer.
+However, the benefit is increased output.
+Progressives can handle several cases at once.
+These presses have a rotating shell holder/plate that indexes at each individual station with each pull of the lever.
+Progressives can hold 3 or more dies in interchangeable toolhead assemblies.
+The toolhead assembly allows the user to quickly change calibers with minimal readjustment of the dies.
+The dies, and sometimes loading modules (which can include case hopper/feeder, primer feeder, powder measure and/or bullet feeder), are mounted to be in alignment with the corresponding index position on the shell holder/plate.
+Progressives can have 4 or more stations, extra stations allow for the addition of optional equipment such as a powder level checkers.
+Progressive presses can load hundreds of cartridges an hour with their streamlined efficiency.
+All the user has to do is pull the lever to produce one finished round per stroke.

 Shotshell presses

 Shotshell presses are generally a single unit of the "H" configuration that handles all functions, dedicated to reloading just one gauge of shotshell.
 Shotshell reloading is similar to cartridge reloading, except that, instead of a bullet, a wad and a measure of shot are used, and after loading the shot, the shell is crimped shut.
-Both 6 and 8 fold crimps are in use, for paper hulls and plastic hulls, respectively.
-Likewise, roll crimps are in use for metallic, paper, and plastic hulls.
-The shotshell loader contains stations to resize the shell, measure powder, load the wad, measure shot, and crimp the shell.
+Both 6 and 8 fold crimps are in use, for paper hulls and plastic hulls.
+Roll crimps can be used for metallic, paper, and plastic hulls.
+The shotshell loader contains stations to resize and deprime the hull, reprime the hull, measure powder, insert the wad, measure shot, and crimp the shell.

 Due to the low cost of modern plastic shotshells, and the additional complexity of reloading fired shells, shotshell handloading is not as popular as cartridge handloading.
-For example, unlike when handloading rifle and pistol cartridges, where all the various components (cases, gas checks, powder, primers, etc.) from different manufacturers are usually all interchangeable, shotshells typically are loaded for particular brands of shotshell cases (called hulls) only with one specific brand of wad, shot cup (if used), primer, and powder, further increasing the complexity and difficulty of reloading shotshells.
+For example, unlike when handloading rifle and pistol cartridges, where some of the various components (cases and bullets of the same weight) from different manufacturers are usually interchangeable, shotshell loads are usually restricted to using only the particular brand or design of shotshell hull, a specific brand/style of wad or shot column components, primer and powder that are called for in the recipe.
 Substitution of components is not considered safe, as changing just one component, such as a brand of primer, can increase pressures by as much as 3500 PSI, which may exceed SAAMI pressure limits.
 Reloading shotshells is therefore more along the lines of precisely following a recipe with non-fungible components.

-Where shotshell reloading remains popular, however, is for making specialized shotgun shells, such as for providing lowered recoil, when making low-cost "poppers" used for training retrievers before hunting season to acclimate hunting dogs to the sound of a gun firing without actually shooting projectiles, for achieving better shot patterning, or for providing other improvements or features not available in commercially loaded shotshells at any price, such as when handloading obsolete shotshells with brass cases for gauges of shotshells that are no longer commercially manufactured.
+Where shotshell reloading remains popular is for making specialized shotgun shells, such as for providing lowered recoil, for achieving better shot patterns, to make low-cost "poppers" (blanks) used to acclimate hunting dogs to the sound of gunfire without actually shooting projectiles or to manufacture obsolete shotshells that are no longer commercially manufactured.
+Handloading also allows the loader to make other improvements or features not available in commercially loaded shotshells.